LRGASP/lrgasp-submissions/docs/submission-tools.md

 - `lrgasp-validate-entry-metadata`- validate an `entry.json` metadata file
 - `lrgasp-validate-entry` - validate a full entry given a populated entry directory.

-## Submission tools
+## Submission programs

 These tools are provide to assist submission of entries to LRGASP challenges to Synapse.
-See [Uploading to Synapse and submitting to LRGASP](upload-submit.md) for details on the submission process.
+See [Uploading to Synapse and submitting to LRGASP](synapse.md) for details on the submission process.

 - `lrgasp-upload-entry` - uploads or updates an [LRGASP entry](submission.md/#entry_structure) metadata and data to the participates private project.